Romchik38/js-components/README.md

 ## Install

+Installation is not required.
 Copy the contents of `src` to your project's public folder.

 ## Run tests